Alegna González

 Alegna Aryday González Muñoz (born 2 January 1999) is a Mexican racewalking athlete who competed in the women's 20 kilometres walk at the 2020 Summer Olympics and obtained 5th place.
-She has been designated by the press at the "Mexican racewalking princess" for her success at a young age.
+She has been designated by the press as the "Mexican racewalking princess" for her success at a young age.

 Career

 González began training in the sport of athletics while in primary school, coached by her two uncles who had themselves been marathon runners.
 She often practiced in the evening due to the extreme heat.
 González was spotted by Ignacio Zamudio at the 2015 Olimpiada Nacional (National Olympics), who was impressed by her technique and offered to coach her.
 In May 2017, González won the 10,000 metre under-20 (U20) track race at the 18th Pan American Race Walking Cup in Peru.
 She returned to the country a few months later for the 2017 Pan American U20 Athletics Championships, where she won gold in the 10,000 metre track race with a championship (and national U20) record time of 44:43.89.

 González broke her own continental U20 (road) record with a time of 45:08 to win gold in the junior 10 km race at the 2018 World Race Walking Team Championships.
 She then won a gold medal in the 10,000 metre event at the 2018 World U20 Championships in Finland with a time of 44:13.88, setting a new continental U20 record on the track as well.
 For her performances that year, González was given the National Award for Sport for her performances that year.
 She was also invited to the IAAF International Gala in Monaco.
 González was the first Mexican athlete to attend since Ana Guevara in 2002.